 Many jail administrators and sheriffs are still in the process of hiring more peer specialists and counselors, stepping up their re-entry efforts or trying to expand the capacity of their programs, which experts say are too limited to meet the treatment demand.

 A string of deaths at the Baltimore City jail complex, some of them overdoses, has raised questions about whether the flow of illicit drugs contributed to the problem.

-Dr. Michael Fingerhood, a Johns Hopkins addiction specialist who treats those with substance use disorders at a mobile clinic outside the city jail, said the number of people accessing treatment behind bars seems to be “way below the need.”
+Dr. Michael Fingerhood, a Johns Hopkins addiction specialist who works with an organization that treats those with substance use disorders at a mobile clinic outside the city jail, said the number of people accessing treatment behind bars seems to be “way below the need.”

 “It’s an urgent situation, if people are overdosing in jail,” Fingerhood said.
 “We would have less of that if we had more treatment.”

 A handful of health care workers were staffing the mobile treatment center on a recent Thursday afternoon.
 It was a cloudy and warm day, and a few people who had just been released from the Baltimore Central Booking and Intake Center walked up.